Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 147. What are the common causes of respiratory acidosis?

-Acute upper airway obstruction, severe diffuse airway obstruction (acute or chronic), massive pulmonary edema.
+The causes of respiratory acidosis include: Acute upper airway obstruction, severe diffuse airway obstruction, and massive pulmonary edema.

 148. What are the common non-respiratory problems that can cause respiratory acidosis?